-- Application form including lead partner confirmation: to be submitted electronically via the online system - Partner declaration (scanned version) for all partners including lead partner (scanned version) - Letters of support (scanned version) if applicable: (see point C below).
+- Application form: to be submitted electronically via the online form system iOLF - Partner declaration (pdf version) for all partners including lead partner - Letters of support (pdf version) if applicable: (see point C below).

 How to submit?

 • From the second call for proposals, the application is fully online.
 All the above documents must therefore be submitted online via the iOLF system.